EMMANUEL08161823021/TodoApp/README.md

 ### **Installation**
 - Express for the server side
-- Mongoose for datbase connection
+- Mongoose for database connection
 - Dotenv (to hide secret phrase)
 - Bootstrap (for styling)
 - Cors